Thousands demonstrate in Algiers as protest leaders tell army to stay away

 “We belong to the people so we are against extending Bouteflika’s fourth term,” said Mohamed Yousfi, head of one of the doctors unions.

 Bouteflika’s newly appointed deputy prime minister, Ramtane Lamamra, has launched a tour of allied countries seeking support.
-State radio said Lamamra’s trip, which began on Tuesday in Moscow, is aimed at “reassuring Algeria’s international partners”.

-Foreign Minister Sergei Lavrov said Russia, long a close military ally of Algeria, was concerned by the protests: “We see attempts to destabilize the situation, and speak out against any interference in this process,” he said.
+He visited Moscow on Tuesday, where Foreign Minister Sergei Lavrov said Russia, a close military ally of Algeria, was concerned about attempts to destabilize the situation.

 Lamamra defended the government’s reform proposals.
-Bouteflika has agreed to hand over power to an elected president, and the opposition will be allowed to take part in the cabinet that will oversee elections, he said at a joint press conference with Lavrov.
+Bouteflika has agreed to hand over power to an elected president, and the opposition will be allowed to take part in the cabinet that will oversee elections, he said.

-One opposition leader, Ali Benflis, urged the government not to make Algeria’s developments international.
+For years, rumors have swirled about potential successors to Bouteflika, but no one credible has emerged who has the backing of the army and elite and is not in their 70s or 80s.

 Protesters have been calling for a generation of new leaders to replace a ruling elite dominated by the military, businessmen and veterans of the 1954-1962 independence war against France.

-Algerians are also resentful of Bouteflika’s powerful brother Said, one of his advisers.

-The president has named his long-time friend, veteran Algerian diplomat Lakhdar Brahimi, to chair a conference that he promised will lead to a new political landscape.
+In their statement, the protest leaders made veiled references to two figures: Bouteflika’s powerful younger brother Said, and the president’s friend Lakhdar Brahimi, a veteran Algerian U.N. diplomat named by Bouteflika to chair a conference to develop a new political landscape.

-“The Algerian people will not accept any approach that will tend to extend the current system, whether from the “brother” entourage or the “friend”,” said the protest leaders.
+“The Algerian people will not accept any approach that will tend to extend the current system, whether from the ‘brother’ entourage or the ‘friend’,” the protest leaders said.

 Algerian authorities have long been adept at manipulating a weak and disorganized opposition.
 But the mass demonstrations have emboldened well-known figures to lead the reform drive.

-Prominent members of the new group include lawyer and activist Mustapha Bouchachi, opposition leader Karim Tabou and former treasury minister Ali Benouari, as well as Mourad Dhina and Kamel Guemazi, who belong to an outlawed Islamist party.
+Prominent members of the new group include lawyer and activist Mustapha Bouchachi, opposition leader Karim Tabou and former treasury minister Ali Benouari.

+They also include Mourad Dhina and Kamel Guemazi, former members of the banned Islamic Salvation Front (FIS), the Islamist party whose annulled election victory led to the 1990s insurgency.
+A possible role for Islamists in any future government is one of the issues that could divide the public and potentially provoke the military to intervene.

+Hardline Islamists have largely been excluded from public life since the war.
+More moderate Islamist groups are active but ideologically divided.

 Zoubida Assoul, leader of a small political party, is the only woman in the group so far.